Communication services, IT lift Sri Lankan shares

-SMB Finance PLC and Raigam Wayamba Salterns PLC were the top percentage gainers on the CSE All-Share index, rising 33.3% and 25%, respectively.
+SMB Finance PLC and Raigam Wayamba Salterns PLC were the top percentage gainers on the CSE All-Share index, rising 33.3 percent and 25 percent, respectively.

 Trading volume on the index fell to 295.4 million shares from 330.7 million in the previous session.